substitute

 -

-is a type of: replace, supersede, supervene upon, supplant - take the place or move into the position ofsubtypes: cover - help out by taking someone's place and temporarily assuming his responsibilities
+"She stood in for the soprano who suffered from a cold"is a type of: replace, supersede, supervene upon, supplant - take the place or move into the position ofsubtypes: cover - help out by taking someone's place and temporarily assuming his responsibilities

 Found on Word Lists